astroandes/tololo-lya-fit/paper/referee.md

 C- MINOR COMMENTS/DETAILS (in order of appearance):

-Also, at the end of the same paragraph: "(see (Hayes 2015) and references therein for a review)" --> "(see Hayes (2015), and references therein for a review)".

-7) In the Intro, 4th paragraph: "There are very few analytically tools" --> "There are very few analytical tools".

-Also, in the next line: "Ly-alpha Line Harrington (1973); Neufeld (1991); Loeb & Rybicki (1999); Tasitsiomi (2006)." --> "Ly-alpha Line (Harrington 1973; Neufeld 1991; Loeb & Rybicki 1999; Tasitsiomi
-2006).".

-In the following line, when the authors say "highly symmetrical conditions", it is not clear what they are referring to.
-Are these some kind of physical conditions, or they are talking about the symmetry of the line's shape?
-This should be clarified.

-8) In the Intro, 2nd page, left column, 2nd paragraph: when saying "Usually the Ly-alpha line has an asymmetric single or double peak.", a reference to Yamada et al. (2012) can be included.

-9) In the Intro, 2nd page, left column, 2nd paragraph: it says "(?Verhamme et al. 2015".
-This reference needs to be fixed.

-10) In the Intro, 2nd page, left column, 3rd paragraph: when referring to Ly-alpha as a probe of reionization, these references may be
-helpful: Stark, D. et al. (2011); Ono, Y. et al. (2012).

-11) Last paragraph in the Intro: "physical scenarios that open up by our results" --> "physical scenarios opened up by our results".

-12) The first sentence of the 2nd paragraph in section 2 needs some rewording.
-In the following sentence: "The Ly-alpha flux values correspond to luminosities of" --> "The Ly-alpha flux value corresponds to a luminosity of".
-Later, the sentence "using a standard conversion factor" needs a reference.

-13) Second paragraph in Sec.
-2: the bolometric UV luminosity value given needs a reference.
-Also, if no extinction correction is considered, the quoted SFR is then a lower limit.
-This should be said and commented on in the text.

-14) Page 2, right column, 2nd paragraph: the second sentence there may be reworded as "Using the conversion between fluxes and stellar mass,
-<<enter formula here>>, calibrated on the Large Magellanic Cloud and
-where fluxes are in Jy and D is the luminosity distance to the source in Mpc, we find".
-Indicate reference to the formula, placed before presenting the stellar mass found.

-15) In the following paragraph, and throughout the text when
-applicable: "half-luminosity" --> "half-light".
-Also, "surface intensity" --> "surface brightness" and "by (Noeske et al. 2003)" --> "by Noeske et al. (2003)".

 16) Last paragraph of section 2: the integrated upper-limit flux indicated, what wavelength was it measured at?